SeaGL/organization/meetings/2025/20251006-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- Sen: I survived!
-Pretty excited, feeling like this was a shockingly productive day.
-Looking forward to Wednesday AX meeting.
-- Angel: I'm tired now, still concerned about the border thing
-- Norm: (Had to leave early)
-- AJ: I too am tired.
-Will persevere.
-- Salt: It's great.
-I'm very excited about how quickly we dealt with the regular meeting stuff.
-- Alfredo: (Had to leave early)
-- Dina: Getting myself pumped about the blog post and will do it.
-- Linnea: (Had to leave early)

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub, Vikunja)